 To the left you also have a view of the former prison on Procida, where criminals were looked up until 1988, including political prisoners such as senior members of the Italian Fascist regime.

 An intriguing element of the church was the presence of trapdoors in the floor, which were used by various religious groups on the island to access the catacombs underneath the abbey where they lay their dead to rest.
-According to my guide, they used to hang dead bodies upside down so that all of their fluids would drip away.
-This way they dried out the corpses in preparation for mummification.
+According to my guide, they used to turn the dead bodies upside down in preparation for mummification.
 The catacombs underneath the church and lower chapels are unfortunately the only section that is closed to the public at the moment as they are in need of renovation work.

 This is the trapdoor for the religious group of the Holy Spirit, or the “whites”, the oldest of the four religious congregations of the island made up originally of noble families from Procida.